Knockderry Castle

-Knockderry Castle is a house in Shore Road, Cove, Argyll, Scotland, that was designed by Alexander Thomson in the 1850s, with Baronial additions by William Leiper in 1897.
+Knockderry Castle, is a house on the Shore Road in Cove on the Rosneath Peninsula, in Argyll and Bute, west of Scotland.
+Designed by Alexander "Greek" Thomson in the 1850s.
+Baronial additions by William Leiper were added in 1897.
 It is category A listed with Historic Environment Scotland.

 The house was built for James Templeton, a manufacturer of textiles.
 When alterations and expansion started in 1896, the property was owned by John Templeton, a manufacturer of carpets.

 Knockderry Castle was offered for sale in summer 2022 following a 22-year-long legal battle that started with business debts allegedly not paid by the owner, Marian Van Overwaele.
-She was sequestered (declared bankrupt) in 2000; in March 2022 her brother, George Amil, in whose name the property had been placed, was evicted with his family.
+She became sequestrated (declared bankrupt) in 2000; in March 2022 her brother, George Amil, in whose name the property had been placed, was evicted with his family.
 The building had by that time deteriorated.

-In February 2022 the property was bought by an American couple from Utah.
+In February 2023, American couple David and Chelom Leavitt bought the property for £1.15M.
+David is a lawyer and ex state prosecutor who was involved in the Nicholas Alahverdian (aka Nicholas Rossi) case, and Chelom an assistant professor at Brigham Young University in Utah.